Teams, tales and tips – a guide to the local game

 The second biggest city in Cyprus, Limassol is home to arguably its fiercest cross-town football rivalry.

-Sharing the Tsirion, the multi-sports stadium that hosted national team games back in the 1970s, fans of AEL and Apollon clash on regular occasions.
-In May 2017, it didn’t even need a derby fixture to spark a major set-to, just Apollon fans out celebrating reaching the Cypriot Cup final.
+Once sharing the Tsirion, the multi-sports stadium that hosted national team games back in the 1970s, then moving to the new-build Limassol Arena from November 2022, fans of AEL and Apollon clash on regular occasions.
+In 2017, it didn’t even need a derby fixture to spark a major set-to, just Apollon fans out celebrating reaching the Cypriot Cup final.

 Both clubs also have a common enemy, the big teams from Nicosia.

-A municipal athletics ground with a running track and a long-jump pit, the Tsirion has long past its 40th year and, indeed, its sell-by date as an international football venue.
-By way of illustration, in August 2017, both Apollon and AEL switched home Europa League ties to Larnaca, against Aberdeen and Austria Vienna respectively.
+On the near horizon, you can still see the Tsirion, a municipal athletics ground with a running track and a long-jump pit.
+Long past its sell-by date as an international football venue, it was passed over in 2017 when both Apollon and AEL switched home Europa League ties to Larnaca, against Aberdeen and Austria Vienna respectively.

 Aris were founder members of Cyprus Football Association, along with AEL, in 1934.
 Both clubs had been formed in 1930, AEL as Athlitiki Enosi Lemessou, the Athletic Union of Limassol.